Felicia Pride

-Felicia Pride (born 1979) is an American author, screenwriter, producer, and director.
+Felicia Pride is an American author, screenwriter, producer, and director.
 She is the author of six books, including the young adult novel Patterson Heights.
 Pride has written for the television shows Queen Sugar and Grey's Anatomy.
 Her 2020 directorial debut tender received the STARZ/Lionsgate Short Film Award at the 2020 BlackStar Film Festival.

 Early life and education

 Pride was born in 1979 in Baltimore, Maryland.
 Her family moved to West Orange, New Jersey when she was young.
 She lived there until the age of eleven before returning to Baltimore to complete middle and high school.
 She attended Towson University where she studied marketing.
 Pride received her master's degree in writing and publishing from Emerson College in 2005.

 Career

 Books

 Pride began her writing career in 2001, writing for the community newspaper Black Reign News based in Staten Island, New York.
 Over the period of 15 years, Pride has authored six books.
 Her motivational book of essays, The Message: Life Lessons from Hip-Hop's Greatest Songs was published in 2007.
 The book has been used as a teaching tool in classrooms across the country and was re-issued by NBCUniversal.
 Her young adult novel, Patterson Heights was a 2010 American Library Association Pick for Reluctant Readers.